Details of upcoming events, submissions, petitions and thought-provoking/useful links

 2GP Preferred Options – Natural Hazards

 The feedback for the Preferred Option Natural Hazards consultation has now opened.
-The closing date is 1 September 2014
+Closing date has been extended to 1 September 2014

 Otago Regional Council (http://www.orc.govt.nz/Meetings-Consultations-and-Events/Have-your-say/)